implydata/druid-public/docs/ingestion/data-management.md

 it has to do all processing inside a single process and can't scale.
 Please use Hadoop batch ingestion for production scenarios dealing with more than 1GB of data.

 ## Deleting data

+Druid supports permanent deletion of segments that are in an "unused" state (see the [Segment states](#segment-states) section above).

+The Kill Task deletes unused segments within a specified interval from metadata storage and deep storage.

+For more information, please see [Kill Task](../ingestion/tasks.html#kill-task).

 Permanent deletion of a segment in Apache Druid (incubating) has two steps: